jundalisay/sp/content/en/superphysics/principles/chapter-03c.md

+## Everything Starts from Desire

+The previous section explained that desire is the cause of Existence, as the Absolute splitting Itself up in order to view Itself and thus appreciate Itself.

 The only ingredient needed by the Creator to generate Existence is the **Desire** for It.

 We observe this in ourselves.
 Before we do anything, we have to want or need to do it.

 The longer we retain the desire for a thing, the longer we keep that thing.

 When we totally lose the desire for what we are doing, then we stop doing it.

 If we are passionate about what we do, then our actions reward us, giving incentives to keep us doing what we are doing.

-Within Existence-Consciousness, this Desire becomes a Force that pushes aethereal ideas down the Layers to make them physically real.
+Within Existence-Consciousness, this Desire becomes a Force that pushes aethereal ideas down the 4 Elements to make them physically real.

-If there were only 1 Force, then all ideas would be converted into reality in no time and Existence would turn static right away.
+If there were only 1 Force, then:
+- all ideas would be converted into reality in no time
+- Existence would turn static right away

 It would be like us waking up with a desire to do just 1 thing and then going back to sleep for the rest of the day after we finish it.

-Yet we obvisouly see a lot of dynamism in our universe along with some staticity.
+Yet we obviously see a lot of dynamism in our universe along with some staticity.

 Likewise, we ourselves are never satisfied to do just 1 thing in a day.

+## The Positive and Negative

-Therefore, there should be at least 2 Forces in Existence-Consciousness:
+Therefore, there are 2 Forces in Existence-Consciousness to enable the transition from the Absolute One (Nirguna) to the Supreme Many (Saguna):

-1. One to divide and separate the Supreme into parts
+1. One to divide and separate the Supreme into parts -- we call this the Negative Force
-2. Another to unify those parts back into the Supreme to create a great loop
+2. Another to unify those parts back into the Supreme to create a great loop -- we call this the Positive Force

+It is these 2 Forces that create disturbances in the 'flatline' of Pre-Existence to give it life as the dynamic waves Existence.

+Without these disturbances the Supreme Entity reverts to the peaceful Absolute Entity without Existence.
+This is the goal of Yoga.

+These 2 Forces are called:
+- Yang and Yin in Taoism
+- Shiva and Shakti in Hinduism
+- Love and Strife in Empedocles' philosophy

+{{< q a="Empedocles" c="On Nature" >}}
+Love unites all into One.
+The same One is ripped through the hate of Strife.
+The One grows from the Many.
+The Many, again, springs from primeval scattering of the One.
+{{< /q >}}